GEMINI-Medicine/Rgemini/CONTRIBUTING.md

 8. Once the developer has addressed your comments, approve the pull request (the developer will then merge the PR and close the issue).

-## Merging into `master`
+## Merging into `main`

-We typically accumulate multiple changes on the `develop` branch before merging all changes into `master` and updating the package version number.
+We typically accumulate multiple changes on the `develop` branch before merging all changes into `main` and updating the package version number.

-At least one person should review the pull request into `master` and should run the following final checks before approval:
+At least one person should review the pull request into `main` and should run the following final checks before approval:

-1. Check whether there are any changes on `master` that are not yet on `develop`.
-If yes, merge `master` into `develop`.
+1. Check whether there are any changes on `main` that are not yet on `develop`.
+If yes, merge `main` into `develop`.

 2. Make sure all changes on `develop` are summarized in `NEWS.md`.